thin-edge/thin-edge.io_examples/node-red-management-plugin/README.md

 2. run sudo -H pip3 install -r requirements.txt from that directory
 3. Copy c8y_NodeRed to the following directory "/etc/tedge/operations/c8y/"
 4. Copy c8y_NodeRed.py to the following directory "/bin/"
+5. Copy api.py to the following directory "/bin/"
-5. Make sure, that both files do have permissions for beeing executed by tedge_mapper ("chmod 644 c8y_NodeRed and chmod 555 c8y_NodeRed.py")
+6. Make sure, that both files do have permissions for beeing executed by tedge_mapper ("chmod 644 c8y_NodeRed and chmod 555 c8y_NodeRed.py and api.py")

 If installation is done properly according to the steps above, you have to disconnect and reconnect thin-edge.io.
 In that way the suppoerted Operations will be updated.